lcx366/SLRfield/README.md

 ## Change log

-- **0.1.15 — Nov 03,  2021**
+- **0.1.16 — Nov 04,  2021**

-  Fixed the problem of response failure caused by accessing a large amount of data from discos remote server using API
+  - Fixed the problem of response failure caused by accessing a large amount of data from discos remote server using API
+  - Change the process printing style of query from static to dynamic with color

 - **0.1.14 — Jun 18,  2021**